oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

     ![](images/200/Picture19.png)

-    - Diagram : See the process as a diagram to quickly see what happened
+    - Graphical View : See the process as a diagram to quickly see what happened
     - List: Trace through the steps the process followed
     - Tree: Expose the capability to drill into specific step to see what happened in a step